 If appropriate, group related toolbar items.
 In some cases, you can define logical groups of toolbar items, such as one group for document manipulation tasks and another for text manipulation tasks.
 When you create a group, arrange its items according to importance or frequency of use.
 Use the same criteria to arrange groups themselves.
 The toolbar in Keynote includes several groups that are based on functionality, including one for presentation-level functions, one for playback functions, and one for object insertion.

 Let people show or hide the toolbar.
 A user might want to hide the toolbar to minimize distractions or reveal more content.
 Be sure to provide commands for hiding and revealing the toolbar should in the View menu.

 Consider automatically hiding the toolbar in full-screen mode to increase the focus on content.
 Although people usually rely on the presence of a toolbar, you can hide it in a full-screen window if it’s not needed to accomplish the focused task.
 For example, Preview hides the toolbar in a full-screen window because people are more likely to viewing content than annotating it.
 If you hide the toolbar in a full-screen window, reveal it (along with the menu bar) when the pointer moves to the top of the screen.

 Toolbars are often customizable.
-In a customizable toolbar, the user can decide which items appear in the toolbar, and in many cases choose whether to show them as icons, text, or icons and text combined.
+In a customizable toolbar, the user can decide which items appear in the toolbar, and in many cases choose whether to show the items as icons, text, or icons and text combined.
 Some toolbars let the user choose whether large or small toolbar items are displayed.
 Apps often let people hide the toolbar entirely, for increased focus on content.

 Provide useful default toolbar items.
 Since not everyone customizes the toolbar, your default items should be commands that most people find useful.
 They should also educate new users about the key features of your app.